rocq-sims/rocq-sims/README.md

 ## Theories

-Source files of our development are in `theories/`.
+Source files of our development are in `theories/`, except examples in `examples/`.

 - `LTS.v` defines LTSs
 - `Divergence.v` coinductively defines divergence and divergence preservation on LTSs